 It's then a good idea to then look at your finances to see how much you can afford to save.
 Work out what you already have, your monthly income, monthly outgoings and any large expenses you have coming up in the future.
 A monthly budget is a vital set towards financial fitness and the foundation of your action plan.
 Our budget calculator can help with this.

 A few hours spent working out where your money is going could make a big difference in helping to reduce the chances of you going into your overdraft and maximising the amount you can save.
 The secret to success with sticking to a budget is to regularly give it attention.
 Understanding your income and outgoings can reduce your stress and help you maximise your savings.
+For more information, read our smart budgeting guide here.

-In order to maximise your savings you may be able to re-evaluate some of your current expenses, such as gym membership, paid TV services and mobile phone plans.
+Ensure you also put some money aside for emergencies and are realistic when calculating how much you can afford to save.
+With the current cost of living crisis, you may not have any money left at the end of the month to save.
+So, now is a good time to re-evaluate some of your current expenses, such as gym membership, paid TV services and mobile phone plans.
 If you haven't checked your outgoings recently, then it may be worth seeing where you could possibly save money, the following may help:

-If you're looking to make savings - check that you're not overpaying for your utilities and other bills, where can you make savings, for more information use the link here.

-- Do you have costly credit card debt? you may be able to reduce this cost by getting a balance transfer deal, ideally to an interest free card, click here for more information. - Look at your general insurance switching to Police Mutual Car insurance click here and Home Insurance click here could save you money - Review your mortgage check with your provider or an independent mortgage advisor.
+- If you're looking to make savings check that you're not overpaying for your utilities and other bills, where can you make savings, for more information click here. - Do you have debt?
+If you are struggling with debts, read our debt guide here. - Look at your general insurance switching your home and motor insurance could save you money. - Review your mortgage speak to your mortgage provider or financial advisor. - For more details on how to spend less, read our guide here.

 To give your savings the best chance to grow you need to spend some time finding the right home for them.
 This will depend on how long you have to reach your goal and how much risk you want to take.
 Over the short term you could consider a savings account or cash ISA which will allow you easy access to your money.
 For the medium and longer term think about a fixed-term savings product or an investment product which could provide protection from inflation over the longer term.
-If you are using a savings account, to make it simple, set up a standing order to move your savings across each month and then add to this if you have any spare money at the end of the month.

-To keep on top of your savings goals set aside some time each month to review your income and expenses and see how much you have saved so far.
-If your savings aren't quite where you want them to be, don't be discouraged, have another look at your budget and adjust your targets accordingly.
+If you are using a savings account, to make it simple, set up a standing order to move your savings across each month and then add to this if you have any spare money at the end of the month. some time each month to review your income and expenses and see how much you have saved so far.
+If your savings aren't quite where you want them to be, don't be discouraged, have another look at your budget and where possible adjust your targets accordingly.